cynstar/ai-case-study/README.md

-# AI-focused Case Study of Well Dot, Inc.
+# Case Study of Well Dot, Inc.

 ## Overview and Origin